r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Danzo:**

 So you knew about me all along, Lady Musashi.
-Then Lord Kotarou figured it out soon after...as did {(M) Lord /(F) Lady} Fujimaru.
+Then Lord Kotarou figured it out soon after...as did [♂ Lord /♀ Lady] Fujimaru.

 **Danzo:**